 - 1. Align and place the palm-rest and keyboard assembly on the display assembly. - 2.
 Using the alignment posts, close the display hinges. - 3.
-Replace the two screws (M2.5x3.5) that secures the left display hinge to the I/O board and palm-rest and keyboard assembly. - 4.
-Replace the screw (M2x4) that secures the right display hinge to the system board. - 5.
-Connect the display cable on to the connector on the system board. - 6.
-Align and place the display-cable bracket on the display cable. - 7.
-Replace the screw (M2x4) that secures the display-cable bracket to the system board.
+Replace the two screws (M2x4) that secures the left and right display hinge to the I/O board and palm-rest and keyboard assembly. - 4.
+Connect the display cable on to the connector on the system board and adhere the tape that secures the display cable to the system board.